celoush/arma-url-load/README.md

-arma-url-load
+Calling url from Arma 3
 =============

-Demo for url load
+Demonstration of url load from Arma 3.
+Check description.ext and init.sqf